Together, we can be strong.

 We often partner with clinics for these events, extending many benefits to the participants and extending the program’s impact.

 Our founder recognized that the ability to work through his challenges of diabetes often felt like he was on his own.
 Even on his Olympic rowing team, there were those who were ignorant, and others with good intentions but little knowledge to add.
 So each day of practice he could increase his skills in rowing, his physical and mental strength but any slip in his diabetes control would impact all he had worked for.
 Read more about “The Birth of ICD” for his story and to understand why we created this team environment.

-So what we do is develop a supportive team environment to ease the transfer and application of knowledge.
+The result is the development of our supportive team environment to ease the transfer and application of knowledge.
 Experiential education is a luxury of many top secondary education programs that teaches students how to apply knowledge while gaining confidence, leadership and communication skills.
 When peers with type 1 diabetes connect, there is an exchange of knowledge that is missing in their regular classroom or peer circles.

-We feel ICD’s teen retreat should be a universal experience.
-It is intensive with world-class mentors assisting students to learn critical skills in self-management.
-Participants have various needs and we aspire to meet those at any ICD program but a retreat gives more time to connect and go deep.
+We feel ICD’s Peer2Peer Connections and One-on-One Mentorship should be a universal experience.
+It is intensive with world-class mentors assisting individuals to learn critical skills in self-management.
+Participants have various needs and we aspire to meet those at any ICD program; a multi-day retreat gives more time to connect and go deep.
 Most participants continue with ongoing friendships and realize diabetes has helped make them stronger.

-We also recognize there are often not enough programs to cover this great country and that’s why we started ICD.
+We recognize there are often not enough programs to cover the need for connection, and that’s why we started ICD.
 We encourage you to reach out and let us know what you need and maybe together we can make something great happen.
 We take every request seriously and will do our best to ensure we are offering the most support we can.
-Don’t feel guilty, we appreciate your help in accomplishing our mission.